Seeing past our value judgments

-One of the mistakes we can easily make during a time of change is to assume that when people don’t behave in the ways we want them to, they must be ‘stupid’, ‘bad’, ‘unimportant’, or ‘corrupt’.
-All these thoughts are value judgments.
+One of the mistakes we can easily make during a time of change is to assume that when people don’t behave in the ways we want them to, they must be ‘stupid’, ‘bad’, ‘corrupt’, or ‘unimportant’.

 “A city came under siege and for many weeks the people suffered.
-Day after day a notorious thief, locked up in the jail, offered to help the citizens.
+Day after day a notorious thief, locked up in jail, offered to help the citizens.
 But he was such a bad and low status person that they dismissed him without a second thought, taunting and ridiculing him instead.

 “After several months of suffering, the people finally listened to the thief’s plan and decided to give him a chance.